 His ability to draw on his non-profit experience will be an asset to our members.
 It will help LOWDSA sustain one of the most beautiful places on earth for future generations.

 The value of the area’s beauty and sustainability is close to Cassidy’s heart and will remain a top priority in her work with LOWDSA.
-You can expect to see her out on the water this summer in her bright yellow kayak!
+You can expect to see her out on the water in her bright yellow kayak in the summer and moving across the snow on her cross-country skies in the winter.
 Make sure to give her a wave or spark up a conversation!